 It also happens in Twilight Princess, as Link gets confronted by a hoard of enemies in Hyrule castle, and suddenly BAM.
 Cavalry.
 Well, infantry, but same effect.

 About halfway through The Legend of Zelda: Skyward Sword, Link gets help from Groose of all people.
 He helps him keep the Imprisoned sealed away, blocks Ghirahim's path to the past (albeit a doomed attempt), and even dive-bombs to catch Zelda.
 This is such an improvement in his character that you wouldn't recognize him if you started the game over.

 In Hyrule: Total War Zelda I is about to get killed by Ganon's minions when Impa shows up.

 Happens in every case of the Ace Attorney series at some point.
-The prosecution appears to have won and Phoenix is ready to give up but then...OBJECTION!
+Phoenix is ready to give up and your client is about to be declared guilty but suddenly...HOLD IT!
 Someone comes in with new evidence to save the day.
 The last case in the second game ends up boiling down to stalling until the big damn hero arrives.

 The third case of the first and third games where Detective Gumshoe pulls this outside of court.
 Gumshoe's failed attempt at this in the fourth case of second game, and Franziska's pick up save off of this at the very last second.

 It's subverted in Ace Attorney Investigations 2, where Franziska von Karma bursts into the room in case 4, delivering the news that the victim died from her head wound, not her stab wounds.
 Franziska's not happy when Edgeworth tells her they proved that five minutes ago.

 Larry Butz's big save in game 1, case 4.